Ahmadreza-SY/TCP-CI/Readme.md

 Unlike typical projects, Understand doesn't provide its Python library in the well-known pip package installer, and you need to manually add the package to your Python environment.
 The instructions of adding the package are explained in [this link](https://support.scitools.com/t/getting-started-with-the-python-api/51).

 ## Usage Instructions
+After setting up Understand's environment, you're ready to run our script.

+This project consists of two sub-commands: `history` and `release`.
+The `history` sub-command extracts code dependecies based on the history of the code and static analysis.
+The `release` sub-command depends on output of the `history` command and extract changed entities in a new CI build/cycle.

 ### Arguments

-After setting up Understand's environment, you're ready to run our script.
-The following table demonstrates available arguments to run the script:
+Common arguments:

 Argument Name | Description | Required
 --- | --- | ---